PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 Fallback Concat-axis reconciliation staging extends that gate to `520 passed in 27.79s`.

+Complete fallback stale-binary-layout evidence extends the focused gate to `534 passed in 27.64s`.
+This checkpoint records cleanup-only tensor pruning, initializes a stable two-key reconciliation result, and captures the opt-in complete reconciliation result without changing the repair-only guard or the following topological sort.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the fallback Concat-axis repair and its guarded reconciliation, followed by the stale binary-layout repair.
+The next characterized unit should audit the fallback layout-validation metadata boundary and then the high-rank BatchMatMul compression owner.
 Any new mutation evidence must preserve the recursive fallback boundary, current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.